alexmic/alexmic.github.com/_posts/2013-04-03-building-a-template-engine.md

 {% raw %}
 {% each people %}
     <div>{{it.name}}</div>
-{% endeach %}
+{% end %}

 {% each [1, 2, 3] %}
     <div>{{it}}</div>
-{% endeach %}
+{% end %}

 {% each records %}
     <div>{{..name}}</div>
-{% endeach %}
+{% end %}
 {% endraw %}
 {% endhighlight %}

-In the example above, *people* is the collection and *it* references the current item in the iteration.
-Dotted paths in variables will resolve to nested dictionary attributes.
-Using *'..'* we can access variables in the parent context.
+In the example above, *people* is the collection and *it* refers to the current item in the iteration.
+Dotted paths in names will resolve to nested dictionary attributes.
+Using *'..'* we can access names in the parent context.

 #### Conditionals